MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 **frequency**: the property of sound that most determines its pitch.
 We perceive tones coming from a bass guitar as having low frequencies, while tones from a flute are perceived as high frequency.

 **low pass filter**: this is a filter that you can apply to an Audio Zone.
-Lower frequencies in a sound will *pass through* the filter and be audible, while higher frequencies will be *attentuated*.
+Lower frequencies in a sound will *pass through* the filter and be audible, while higher frequencies will be *attenuated*.

  **reverb** (short for "reverbation"): the amount of echo in a sound.
 Sounds in a cave, tunnel or large cathedral typically have a lot of reverb; sounds in a small room have a little to no reverb.

-**Megaphone**: When an attendee in an event has their *Megaphone* turned on, they can be heard by everyone in the event regardless of location.
+**Megaphone**: this is a Mesh term.
+When an attendee in an event has their *Megaphone* turned on, they can be heard by everyone in the event regardless of location.

 ## Audio Zone Package